adam-delreal/Capstone/README.md

 Special thanks to:

-- Douglas Strodtman and Wesley Bosse for providing the guidance, assistance, and mentorship to complete the project.
+- Douglas Strodtman for providing the guidance, assistance, and mentorship to complete the project.
+- Wesley Bosse for his assistance, recommendations, and for taking the time to explain high level developer practices.

+Both Douglas and Wes were crucial for the completion of this project and I am very thankful for their constant help throughout the course.